Kenshiki Labs

 Why It Matters

-CFPO is one of the ways Kenshiki turns prompt design from taste into machinery.
+CFPO is one of the ways Kenshiki Labs turns prompt design from taste into machinery.
 It makes the prompt contract disciplined enough to audit and reproduce.

 Coverage derived from acronym-level scanner output